Pristimantis gaigei

-Pristimantis gaigei, also known as Fort Randolph robber frog or Gaige's rain frog, is a species of frog in the family Strabomantidae.
+Pristimantis gaigei, also known as the Fort Randolph robber frog or Gaige's rain frog, is a species of frog in the family Strabomantidae.
 It is found in the Atlantic drainage lowlands from extreme south-eastern Costa Rica to eastern Panama and to central Colombia; it is widely distributed in Colombia west of the Cordillera Oriental.
 Its natural habitat is primary humid lowland forest, but it also occurs in secondary forest.
 It is a nocturnal species found under surface debris and in leaf-litter.

 Pristimantis gaigei is named after Helen Beulah Thompson Gaige, an American herpetologist.

 Description

 The maximum snout–vent length attained by males is about 30 mm and that of females about 43 mm.
-The species is considered a mimic of poison dart frogs (Dendrobatidae): it has a pair of red, orange, or golden dorsolateral stripes, resembling toxic species Phyllobates aurotaenia and Phyllobates lugubris; some populations of Pristimantis gaigeae are sympatric with these species.
+The species is considered a mimic of poison dart frogs (Dendrobatidae): it has a pair of red, orange, or golden dorsolateral stripes, resembling toxic species Phyllobates aurotaenia and Phyllobates lugubris; some populations of Pristimantis gaigei are sympatric with these species.